 As a child grows, parents should adjust their car seat’s harness to maintain a safe fit; a rethread harness requires parents to take off a seat cover, pull the harness straps through the slots in the back of the seat, and then rethread the harness back through at the correct setting for their growing child.
 A no-rethread harness cuts out hassle by making the adjustments all external, with no clumsy threading process required.

 The only major difference among the Britax Advocate, Boulevard, and Marathon ClickTight models was an advertised boost in “side impact protection.”
-Since that’s not a federally regulated claim and they all perform consistently well in all federal safety and NHTSA tests, we chose the cheapest option among the three for the sake of practicality: the Marathon.
+But because they all perform consistently well in federal safety tests, we brought in cheapest option among the three for the sake of practicality: the Marathon.